 Nowadays, espresso is a much more upscale, upmarket beverage, enjoyed by people of all ages, nationalities, ethnicities, and classes.
 A lot of espresso’s current popularity can be attributed to Starbucks, which moved espresso bar and café culture into the mainstream.

-Difference Between Espresso and Drip Coffee
+Differences Between Espresso and Coffee

 Most people believe that espresso is stronger and more caffeinated than drip coffee, but that’s not necessarily completely true.
 A standard shot of espresso measures 30 milliliters and contains 64 milligrams of caffeine.
 A standard cup of coffee measures about 240 milliliters and contains 95 milligrams of caffeine.

 As you can see, there’s more caffeine in a serving of regular coffee than in a serving of espresso.
 However, if you were to drink 240 milliliters of espresso, which is the size of a standard cup of coffee, you’d be consuming 520 milligrams of caffeine, which the same caffeine content as 5½ cups of regular coffee.

 Espresso has more caffeine by volume, but not by serving.
 Additionally, the actual taste of a shot of espresso is generally more bitter (especially if roasted dark) than a regular cup of coffee, which contributes to the prevailing notion that espresso is stronger than coffee.

 Although there are definitely many variations of espresso drinks that involve adding ice, milk, cream, sugar, or flavored syrups, espresso at its most basic is supposed to be drunk black and at the proper temperature.